slu-soc1120/slu-soc1120.github.io/content/docs/start_zoom.md

   1. Mute your microphone when you are not speaking.
 Remember to “un-mute” yourself just prior to speaking.
 Identify yourself when you begin speaking.
   2. Expect a few seconds of delay in getting a response from the instructor or another class member to a question; wait before repeating your question or assuming it was not heard.
   3. If possible, position your camera such that your video feed does not capture too much of your surroundings or other activity/sound from your home/location.
 Be conscious of posters, art, or other surroundings that others might find offensive or inappropriate for an educational context.
-  4. Use the “Raise Hand” and “Chat” (or similar) features of your video-conferencing tool.
+  4. Use the “Raise Hand” and “Chat” (or similar) features of.
 This limits verbal interruptions and the confusion generated when multiple people try to speak at once.
   5. Just as in an on-ground, face-to-face class, limit side conversations, multi-tasking (on your computer or otherwise), and use of your cellphone.
   6. Temporarily turn off your video feed and mute your microphone when engaged in any non-class conversation or activity.
   7. Respect and be attentive to the diversity of your classmates and instructor.
 Before communicating, consider your message in the context of the class’ diversity in race, ethnicity, religion, disabilities, gender, sexual orientation, age, social class, marital status, geography, etc.  Consider the diversity you can see or know – as well as that you cannot.